percit/CPP_projects/Sorting/README.md

 Merging it into one big program that would ask which sort to perform.

-Using templates instead of just integers.
+Using templates instead of simple integers.

-Adding times function to analyse which is fastest for given vector
+Adding timer function to analyse which is fastest for given vector

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)